maorsaadon/OOP_Ex1/README.md

 //Return the String that ConcreteMember hold ConcreteMember.getData();
 ```
-##Download & run the program
+## Download & run the program

 In order to run this project follow this steps:
-  1.Download zip from our reposetory : push on code -> Download zip.
+  1. Download zip from our reposetory : push on code -> Download zip.
-  2.Extract all on yor computer.
+  2. Extract all on yor computer.
-  3.Open a new java project.
+  3. Open a new java project.
-  4.Open the file in your java's workspace.
+  4. Open the file in your java's workspace.
-  5.Press on pom.xml
+  5. Press on pom.xml.
-  6.Press ok.
+  6. Press ok.
-  7.Run the project.
+  7. Run the project.